-Picking one of the best dehumidifiers on the market is a very wise move if you have condensation in your bathroom, utility room or, even worse, damp, mould-infested walls stand a chance against these practical air moisture collectors.
+Even in summer, if you want to cut moisture in your home?
+You'll need the best dehumidifier for that job.
+Neither bathroom or utility room condensation, nor damp, mould-infested walls stand a chance against these practical air moisture collectors.
 You might think that these are all just winter issues, but no: even well ventilated homes can suffer from condensation and subsequently get mould appearing on walls and ceilings.
 This is especially so if you hang your washing to dry on or near the radiators.
 And let's face it, we all do.

 Not to be confused with the best humidifiers, dehumidifiers can help reduce the amount of bacteria in the air, but their main purpose is to beat damp.
 We’ve gathered together a tidy selection of the best dehumidifiers that do the job better than most.
 All of these dehumidifiers perform exceptionally well and are highly regarded by both users and professional reviewers.

 But for our money the new, compact MeacoDry ABC takes top spot for exceptional, low-cost moisture extraction, hotly followed by its larger stablemate, the Meaco 25L Ultra Low Energy.
 Don't discount the keenly-priced and very efficient Electriq CD12LE though.

 Improve your home's air quality even more with the best air purifiers and keep it cool with the best fans, or if you're fan of the British brand, the best Dyson fans.
 Can't go wrong with those ones, can you?

 Dehumidifiers are not the most popular or glamorous of appliances, but they can be among the most useful.
 If you already have a good extractor fan in your bathroom or utility room you probably will never need one, although some people use them to dry clothing instead of a tumble dryer.